xivapi/ffxiv-datamining/docs/MapCoordinates.md

     return ( worldXZCoordinates + mapOffset ) / 100f * mapSizeFactor + new Vector2( 1024f );
 }
 ```
-This assumes using the normal map textures that are 2048x2048.
-If you're using the small (1024x1024) map textures, divide the result by two.
+This assumes using the basic map textures that are 2048x2048.
+If you're using the small (1024x1024) map textures for some reason, divide the result by two.

 ### Conversion of map texture pixel coordinates (such as FishingSpot coordinates) to in-game 2D map coordinates:
 ```csharp